Notice of Pre-AIA or AIA Status

 As such, a ratio of the first WFL thickness to the first PL thickness, a ratio of a second WFL thickness to a second PL thickness, and a ratio of the first WFL thickness to the second WFL thickness would be obvious to implement through routine optimization.

-Regarding Claim 10, Tsai teaches the method of claim 9, but does not explicitly teach wherein the soak layer thickness is inversely related to the WFL thickness.
+Regarding Claim 10, Wu teaches the method of claim 9 wherein a thickness of the soak layer depends on a thickness of the WFL thickness, but does not explicitly teach that the soak layer thickness is inversely related to the WFL thickness.

-Regarding Claim 11, Tsai teaches the method of claim 10, wherein performing the in-situ silane soak is performed at a temperature in a range from about 200° C to about 500° C as cited in paragraph [0045] and further suggests an exemplary temperature being between about 350° C. to about 420° C in the specific example described in paragraph [0057].
+Regarding Claim 11, Wu teaches the method of claim 10, wherein performing the in-situ silane soak is performed at a temperature in a range from about 350°C to about 475°C (see [0050]).

-Regarding Claim 12, Tsai teaches the method of claim 11, wherein an exemplary TiAlC deposition occurs in a chamber with between 1 and 20 Torr or pressure.
-Tsai is silent regarding a chamber pressure during the in-situ silane soak.
+Regarding Claim 12, Wu teaches the method of claim 11, but is silent regarding a pressure of the in-situ silane soak.

 When there is a design need or market pressure to solve a problem and there are a finite